 As you’ll discover later, the value of Bitcoin has increased exponentially over the last decade.
 This has created countless millionaires, and even a sizeable list of billionaires, purely from the price appreciation of Bitcoin and similar crytocurrencies.

 How can you invest in Bitcoin?

-Investors may choose to use a broker like eToro to buy bitcoin.
+Investors may choose to use either a cryptocurrency exchange or a broker such as eToro to buy bitcoin.